gpbl/react-day-picker/website/docs/api/interfaces/daypickerprops.md

 • `Optional` **fromYear**: *undefined* \| *number*

-The year to start the calendar.
+The earliest year to start the month navigation.

 ___